tanghuai/RxActivity/README.md

 # RxActivity
-A more easier way to use startActivityForResult
+A more easier way to use startActivityForResult with RxJava 3.1.0

 ## here is the demo
 ```